 #3 Sit in Spianada Square

-Located in the heart of Corfu Town Centre, prominently sitting between the Old Fortress and the tangle of pedestrian lanes, is the expansive Spianada Square.
-It ranks as the largest city square in all of Greece and resembles a park more than a typical old town square.
+Located in the heart of Corfu Town Centre, is the expansive Spianada Square.
+It ranks as the largest city square in all of Greece and more resembles a park.
+The spacious and lush square was created by the French, when they briefly occupied Corfu in the early 1800s.
+The space features fountains and memorials – and even a Cricket pitch!

-#4 Stroll along Corfu Town Liston Lane
+#4 Stroll along Liston Lane

 #5 See Artifacts at the Corfu Museum of Asian Art